Edwin R. Ridgely: Biography

 Born near Lancaster, Illinois, Ridgely attended district school in the winter months.

+Civil War

 During the Civil War enlisted as a private in Company C, One Hundred and Fifteenth Regiment, Illinois Volunteer Infantry, in 1862.
 He was promoted to sergeant and served until the end of the war.

+Career

 He moved to Girard, Kansas, in 1869 and engaged in general merchandising and in agricultural pursuits.
 He left the Republican Party in 1876 because of its financial policy.
 He lived in Ogden, Utah, from 1889 to 1893 and then returned to Kansas.

+Congress

 Ridgely was elected as a Populist to the Fifty-fifth and Fifty-sixth Congresses (March 4, 1897 – March 3, 1901).
 He was not a candidate for renomination in 1900.

+Later career and death

 He resumed agricultural pursuits in Mulberry, Kansas.
 He died in Girard, Kansas on April 23, 1927.
 He was interred in Girard Cemetery.